FlightPooling.com Offers 'Fly a Private Jet' Service at Public Prices

+FlightPooling.com is a new start-up which has taken a pioneering and social approach to private air travel; fly in a private jet at the cost of a business class ticket!

-Cassano Magnago, Italy -- (SBWIRE) -- 01/22/2013 -- FlightPooling.com is a new start-up which has taken a pioneering and social approach to private air travel; fly in a private jet at the cost of a business class ticket!
+London, England -- (SBWIRE) -- 01/28/2013 -- FlightPooling.com is a new start-up which has taken a pioneering and social approach to private air travel; fly in a private jet at the cost of a business class ticket!

 http://vimeo.com/53404080